jeelmalaviya07/EduReuse/README.md

-# 📚 EduReuse – Book Swap & Donation Platform
+# 📚 EduReuse – Book Swap, Sell & Donation Platform

 EduReuse is a web-based platform that allows users to donate, sell, or swap used school books (classes 1–12).
 The system supports secure user registration, book and book set listing, and a full swap request system with conditions and validations.